ChrisMavor/Quiz-4/README.md

 def dot(vector01, vector02):
     """
-    This function takes two vectors.
+    Input: two vectors.
-    1) Checks to ensure the lengths are equal.
-    2) If not equal, function prints error and returns an empty list.
-    3) If equal, the product vector is initialized as en empty list.
-    4) Iterates over both vectors
-        simulateneously using a range [0,length-1]
+    Checks to ensure the lengths are equal.
+If not equal, function prints error and returns an empty list.
+If equal, the product vector is initialized as en empty list.
+Iterates over both vectors simulateneously using a range [length-1]

-    5) During iteration, the value of vector01[i] * vector02[i]
-        is stored in the result vector.
-    6) Returns product vector.
+    Output: Returns the dot product of the vectors.
     """

     if(len(vector01) == len(vector02)): #if lengths are equal
         for i in range(len(vector01)): #type validity check if ((type(vector01[i]) != int) and (type(vector01[i]) != float) and (type(vector01[i]) != complex)):
-                print("Dot ERROR: Invalid Vector01 Type")
+                return ("Invalid Vector01 Type") #invalid input
-                return null
             if ((type(vector02[i]) != int) and (type(vector02[i]) != float) and (type(vector02[i]) != complex)):
-                print("Dot ERROR: Invalid Vector02 Type")
+                return ("Invalid Vector02 Type") #invalid input
-                return null

         #correct lengths and types
         dotProduct = 0; #initialize product vector